Docker Deployment of Pathway Live Data Framework

 Using multi-threading and multi-processing

-Pathway allows you to use multi-threading and multi-processing using Pathway CLI.
-To run a Pathway application using 2 processes and 3 threads, replace this command:
+The Pathway Live Data Framework allows you to use multi-threading and multi-processing using Pathway Live Data Framework CLI.
+To run a Pathway Live Data Framework application using 2 processes and 3 threads, replace this command:

 CMD [ "python", "./your-script.py" ]